sheikhfarhan/VPS-Setup-for-WP-Windows/README.md

 ```
 ### Restart SSH service
 ```
-$ service ssh restart
+systemctl restart ssh
 ```

 ### Restart the sshd daemon, still as root, with:
 ```
-systemctl restart sshd
+systemctl restart ssh.service
 ```

 > [!Note]
 > All users (root and other users) all share the same config in /etc/ssh/sshd_config, but they don't all share the same 'authorized_keys' files.
-Thus, even when using same set of keys, need a seperate authorized_keys file in /root/.ssh/ and for
-in /home/yournameuser/.ssh/ but in this case contains same set of public keys_
+Thus, even when using same set of keys, need a separate authorized_keys file in /root/.ssh/ and for in /home/yournameuser/.ssh/ but in this case contains same set of public keys_

 ## Create New user

 ### Create sudo user
 ```
-adduser user
+adduser <user>
-usermod -aG sudo user
+usermod -aG sudo <user>
-usermod -aG adm user
 ```

-### Create the .ssh folder for new sudo user if it doesn't already exist:
+### Create the .ssh folder for new sudo user:
 ```
 mkdir /home/{user}/.ssh
 ```